Steve Bannon: Connection to Jeffrey Epstein

 According to Michael Wolff, Bannon was introduced to Jeffrey Epstein in 2017 and Epstein introduced Bannon to some of his friends.
 Bannon also worked with Ehud Barak and attorney Reid Weingarten to attempt to reform Epstein's public image.
 Later reports showed Bannon reportedly prepped Epstein for an interview with 60 Minutes that ultimately never occurred.
 Bannon confirmed that he did tape 15 hours of interviews with Epstein but denied that he was coaching him for further interviews and that the footage was for an unannounced documentary on Epstein.
+While Netflix documentary Jeffrey Epstein: Filthy Rich was under production, Bannon proposed a documentary, to be funded by Epstein, that would counter the claims made by Netflix and defend Epstein.
+Bannon proposed filming on Little Saint James, Epstein's private island which he had used as a base for underage sex trafficking.
+Epstein additionally made travel arrangements for Bannon, reserving a charter jet to fly Bannon to the United Kingdom to speak at the Oxford Union.